 Once November’s Seoul Lantern Festival is over, Cheongyecheon’s decorations are replaced with bright, colourful Christmas-themed lanterns.
 While Christmas wasn’t a big thing in Korea until a few years ago, it is now becoming increasingly important, especially on the consumer and decorative side.

-We hope you enjoyed our month-by-month overview of events during the year in Korea.
+We hope you enjoyed our month-by-month overview of events throughout the year in Korea.
 We’ve only considered a select few because there are just so many!
 Is there a particular festival or event in Korea that you know of and would like to recommend?
 Let us know in the comments.

 For more information and interesting facts, keep following the Go!
 Go!
 Hanguk blog and do not hesitate to contact us about living and studying in Korea.